jpschewe/fll-sw/scoring/docs/InstructionsForRunningTheSoftware.md

   * Make sure there is a VGA cable to connect the display computer to the projector.
 If your display computer doesn't have a VGA connector, make sure you have the appropriate adapter.
   * Bring or already have a couple of volunteers to help enter scores depending on the size of your tournament
   * Make sure you have something to write with for each performance score entry computer to write on the scoresheets
-  * A paper cutter is handy for the score sheets during playoffs as many times they are printed off 2 to a page and the page needs to be cut in half
+  * A paper cutter is handy for the score sheets during head to head as many times they are printed off 2 to a page and the page needs to be cut in half

 ## Tournament day